alicht/ruby-classes-intro/README.md

 This is very error prone as instance variables always yield `nil` if they are not defined.
 You do NOT get an error.
 This means if we mistype ivars anywhere we will get unexpected bugs that are hard to track down.

 So, avoid using ivars directly.
 Use our friends `attr_reader`, `attr_writer`, and `attr_accessor`.

+## :running: Exercise! :running:

+Go back to the 3 Dogs you created earlier and put your new `attr_reader`, `attr_writer`, `attr_accessor` to work.
+- one dog should have his `name` changed
+- one dog should have his `breed` changed
+- one dog should have his `color` changed

+BONUS: can you create a new array that has these changes inside of it?

 ## `private` methods